Skip to main content

 Sleep Apnea and Military Service: The Connection Explained

-Published March 26, 2026 · Updated April 7, 2026
+Published March 26, 2026 · Updated May 18, 2026

 Sleep Apnea and Military Service: The Connection Explained

-Sleep apnea is one of the most commonly claimed conditions among veterans, and for good reason.
 The demanding nature of military service creates multiple pathways for developing this serious sleep disorder.
-Whether through direct service connection, secondary conditions, or presumptive claims, veterans have several routes to establish their sleep apnea as service-connected under VA regulations.
+Whether through direct service connection, secondary conditions, or toxic exposure frameworks like the PACT Act, veterans have several routes to establish their sleep apnea as service-connected under VA regulations.

 What Is Sleep Apnea?